NikhilAA123/Automation-oooppps/README.md

 - `backend/main.py`: FastAPI endpoints and DAG algorithm.

 ---
-**Problem Statement Reference**: This project fulfills the VectorShift technical assessment for building a modular, abstract, and functional pipeline UI with a backend DAG check.
+**Problem Statement Reference**: This project fulfills the technical assessment for building a modular, abstract, and functional pipeline UI with a backend DAG check.